ARM-software/arm-trusted-firmware/docs/reset-design.rst

 .. contents::

-This document describes the high-level design of the framework to handle CPU resets in ARM Trusted Firmware.
+This document describes the high-level design of the framework to handle CPU resets in Trusted Firmware-A (TF-A).
 It also describes how the platform integrator can tailor this code to the system configuration to some extent, resulting in a simplified and more optimised boot flow.

 This document should be used in conjunction with the `Firmware Design`_, which provides greater implementation details around the reset code, specifically